 Choose Shopify if:

-- You need a solution for a serious ecommerce.
-One that needs to scale and sell everywhere around the globe.
+- You need a solution for a serious ecommerce to scale and sell everywhere around the globe.

 - You need multilingual stores